JevonLRobinson/Patient-Analysis/README.md

 Model Choice

-As mentioned above, I selected a Random Forest classifier as my primary model due to its ability to handle both categorical and numerical data, as well as multiple features effectively.
+I selected a Random Forest classifier as my primary model due to its ability to handle both categorical and numerical data, as well as multiple features effectively.
 I also experimented with XGBoost to improve the ROC AUC score, but it did not outperform the Random Forest model.
 Initially, my model achieved a score of 0.76; however, after refining the code, I was able to improve performance to above 0.80.
 Model performance was evaluated using the dev.csv dataset and measured with ROC AUC.

 Model Results